IAEA-NDS/exforparser/README.md

 #### exforparser
 EXFOR Parser and Parsed data in JSON.

-Brotherhood product can be found: https://github.com/IAEA-NDS/exfor-parserpy
+A related parser currently under development to support WPEC  SG50 can be found at : https://github.com/IAEA-NDS/exfor-parserpy

 #### current example to use via MongoDb